SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU21.md

 When Cube tried to display a broadcast message it had received from the DataMiner Agent while being used as a service by SLHelper, an error could occur in the latter.

-From now on, Cube will no longer display any broadcast messages while being used as a service (e.g. when displaying a visual overview on a mobile device).
+From now on, Cube will disregard broadcast messages while being used as a service (e.g. when displaying a visual overview on a mobile device).

 #### DataMiner Cube - Spectrum Analysis: Problem when making changes to a spectrum monitor [ID_37542]